nccgroup/Untrue/README.md

 You need to provide the volume encryption key, either as a hex string (with the `-k` option) or by pointing to a file containing it (with the `--key`_file option).
 You also need to specify an input file (i.e. the encrypted volume or drive) and an output file.
 Untrue will refuse to write to an existing output file (to avoid accidental overwrites).

-### Check a password against a TrueCrypt volume or drive, and then use the resultant key to decrypt it the volume or drive contents
+### Check a password against a TrueCrypt volume or drive, and then use the resultant key to decrypt the volume or drive contents

     Untrue.exe [general_options] -p passphrase -i input_file (--volume_header_file=input_file | --volume_header_hex=hex_string) -o output_file [password_checking_options] [algorithm_options] [decryption options]